LS-HAR: Language Supervised Human Action Recognition with Salient Fusion, Construction Sites as a Use-Case: Methodology

 To bridge the semantic gap between skeleton or limb features and text vectors, we use a contrastive loss function, $\mathcal{L}_\text{cont}$.
-Also, a fusion module combines the encoded skeleton and visual features, allowing for action prediction by calculating the loss against the GT, $\mathcal{L}_\text{cls}$, defined as: where $y$ is a one-hot vector of the ground-truth labels and $p_{\theta}(x)$ is model's predicted probability distribution based on the fused features ($x$).
+Also, a fusion module combines the encoded skeleton and visual features, allowing for action prediction by calculating the loss against the GT, $\mathcal{L}_\text{cls}$, defined as: where $y$ is a one-hot vector of the ground-truth labels and $p_{\theta}(x)$ is the model's predicted probability distribution based on the fused features ($x$).
 Also, in order to calculate the $\mathcal{L}_\text{cont}$, it is necessary to first calculate the contrasting text-skeleton vector pairs for each picked batch of data in two directions.

 where $s$ and $t$ represent extracted skeleton and text features.
-Also, sim function is a cosine similarity matrix defined in between the two features and $\tau$ denotes the temperature matrix.
-The $\mathcal{L}_\text{cont}$ is then calculated as following:
+Also, sim function is a cosine similarity matrix defined between the two features, and $\tau$ denotes the temperature matrix.
+The $\mathcal{L}_\text{cont}$ is then calculated as follows:

 where $y^{s2t}$ and $y^{t2s}$ are similarity scores calculated based on GT, assigning a probability of 1 for positive pairs and 0 for negative pairs.
 To better capture the skeleton features of different limbs, we apply the same $\mathcal{L}_\text{cont}$ between the limb skeleton features and the corresponding text-encoded features.
 We then average these to obtain the total contrastive loss, $\mathcal{L}_\text{Tcont}$.
 The total training loss is defined as